 The upper middle class are those earning R631,121 to R863,906 per annum.
-They have the financial muscle and more disposable income to buy a newly-built Luxury Private Home at R12,300 per square metre, as well as a unit in a Prestige Apartment Block at R15,000 per square metre.
+They have the financial muscle and more disposable income to buy a newly-built Luxury Private Home at R12,300 per square metre, as well as a unit in a Prestige Apartment Block up to a maximum price of R15,000 per square metre.

 Homes for the Upper Class, the Rich and Wealthy – Construction Costs

 The upper class are an emerging affluent class, earning R863,907 to R1,329,844 per annum.
-They can afford Prestige Private Dwellings and Condominiums in prime locations, built at R15,000 to R19,500 per square metre.
+They can afford Prestige Private Dwellings and Condominiums in prime locations, built at a minimum price of R15,000 per square metre, up to R19,500 per square metre.

 Homes for the Elite Affluent Class, (Tycoons and Multi-Millionaires) – Construction Costs